jonathonadams/angular-client/README.md

 Unit test are configured to run with the [Jest](https://jestjs.io/) testing framework.
 This includes `marble testing` and `snapshot testing`.

-Note / TODO : There is a fair number of unit tests however additional tests need to be written.

 To run the tests, run `npm test`

+TODO:

+- Add additional tests to the todo reducer

 ### End to End test.